ermisethane/Github-Pages-Lab2-Group5/michael.md

-#My Name is Micahel Crump
+#My Name is Michael Crump
 ####An introduction to me

 I am a senior Technology Management major here at Texas A&M University.
 I enjoy hanging with freinds, playing guitar, and traveling.